sreeni1346/M1_APPLICATION_MEMEGENERATOR/1_REQUIREMENT/readme.md

 The cost for implementing the Tourism Management System is moderate ,depending on the platform and other Technical functions like appearence and other stuff.The extension of tourism management system can used in various state of the art by customizing the system as per the users need for example in commercial sector the need is different and etc

 SWOT Analysis:
-## Strenghts:
+## Strenghts
 1.With Tourism management user can make their own personalised account.
 2.Users can surf through different package available.
 3.Users can book their ticket and print it out .
 4.Reduce complexity and Time .

-## WEAKNESS:
+## WEAKNESS
 1.Vulnerable to viruses.
 2.May encounter with Bugs.

 ## Oprtunity

-1. Commercial Industries.
+1.Commercial Industries.

-## Threats:
+## Threats

- 1. Application may crash somtimes.
+ 1.Application may crash somtimes.
- 2. Can hit errors under connectivity issue.
+ 2.Can hit errors under connectivity issue.

- ## 4W's and 1H:
+ ## 4W's and 1H

- Who: Any Users
+ Who:Any Users
- What: Used for commercial purpose.
+ What:Used for commercial purpose.
- When: Anytime ,when ever needed.
+ When:Anytime ,when ever needed.
- How: Through e-site,Application.
+ How:Through e-site,Application.

- ## Detail requirements:
+ ## Detail requirements
 High level requirements:
 |**ID**|**Description**|**Category**|**Status**|
 | :-: | :-: | :-: | :-: |
 |HR01|User shall be able to create their own Account.|Technical|IMPLEMENTED|